 Alumni Team Members:

-- Florian Leymarie (2021) - master student, Immunology, University of Paris
+- Florian Leymarie (2021) - internship student, Master Immunology, University of Paris

 - Monika Hermann (2020) - internship student, Master Biochemistry, Gene Center, LMU (now doctoral researcher with Prof. Peter Murray, MPI Biochemistry)

 - Maximilian Götz (2019) - internship student, Master Biochemistry, Gene Center, LMU (now doctoral researcher with Prof. Julian Stingele, Gene Center, LMU)